evert-arias/easybtn.earias.me/docs/guide-getting-started-with-easybutton.md

 :::important Work on progress

-We are currenly working on this section.
+We are currently working on this section.

 :::